amazon-archives/debug-k8s-apps/content/home/pods.md

 ---

+### kubeReserved and evictionHard need to be set explicitly

 EKS AMI now sets a minimum `evictionHard` and `kubeReserved` values: https://github.com/awslabs/amazon-eks-ami/pull/350.

 Alternatively, you can set these values using eksctl https://eksctl.io/usage/customizing-the-kubelet/.

 ---

+### Cluster Autoscaler

-Cluster autoscaler serves two purpose:
+Serves two purpose:

 - Pods fail to run due to insufficient resources
 - Recycle nodes that are underutilized for an extended period of time